EvelynPloetz/Deep-LASI/docs/source/docu/histograms.rst

    The fitting results table at the bottom of the histograms tab main-GUI

 When you create a plot, the table *Plot Settings* on the left bottom of the window (:numref:`plot-settings-table`) also gets updated.
+It shows any category that you selected for plotting from which you can choose to be on the plot by checking or unchecking the filtering box on the left side.
+The third column is to show the number of traces in the present category.
+The fourth column is to determine the desired color for each plot.
+By clicking on the colored box, you can set the color as you wish.

 .. figure:: ./../figures/documents/PA_plot_settings_table.png
    :width: 450